 - Poker clubs (approved and licensed by local jurisdictions)

-- Horseracing (off-track and mobile)
+- Horse racing (off-track and online betting)

 - Bingo, raffles, casino nights and poker tournaments (registered charities)

-Online Gambling in Oregon
+Oregon Online Gambling

 There are two forms of legalized online gambling in Oregon.
 The lottery’s sports betting product called Scoreboard is one.
 This is a monopoly in the state in terms of online sports betting.
-The other is wagering on horseracing, made through several apps like TVG and Twin Spires.
+The other is wagering on horse racing, made through several apps like TVG and Twin Spires.

-Online Gambling Laws in Oregon
+Oregon Online Gambling Laws

 Sports betting launched in 2019 in Oregon.
 It did not require a change in state law.
 The lottery operates the monopoly mobile betting app.
 It already had the ability to offer sports betting legally through powers given to it to create the old Sports Action parlay betting program, which was live in the 1990’s.
 Oregon was exempted from the now-nullified Professional and Amateur Sports Protection act due to these games.
 Most forms of sports wagers are permitted in Oregon.
 College sports are an exception.
 These are not permitted at any of the state’s sports betting service.
 Oregon sports bettors must be at least 21 years of age.

 Mobile horse racing was created through the Horseracing act of 1978.
 This allowed interstate wagering on races as the technology became available.
 Horse bettors must be at least 18 years old.

 There are no laws that cover daily fantasy sports in Oregon.
 The operators claim these contests fall under the state’s skill game exception.
 This remains unchallenged and the games appear to be legal.
 The minimum age to play daily fantasy sports in Oregon in 18.